The Line, Saudi Arabia: Construction

-The project management required all architects to sign confidentiality agreements, which is why there are no references to The Line on any of their websites.
-German newspaper Süddeutsche Zeitung learned that two architects had terminated their participation in the project because of human rights and ecological concerns: Norman Foster and Francine Houben from Mecanoo.
-The paper also reported that several high-ranking architects were still on board: David Adjaye, Ben van Berkel (UN Studios), Massimiliano Fuksas, the London office of the late Zaha Hadid, Rem Koolhaas, the Laboratory for Visionary Architecture (LAVA), Delugan Meissl, and Wolf D. Prix from Coop Himmelb(l)au.
-The Süddeutsche criticized the lack of sustainability and the double standards of the architects in moral issues.
-In November 2024, it was announced that Delugan Meissl and Gensler had been appointed as the architects for phase one of the project.

 The Spine

 Early plans proposed an underground railway with 317 mph trains that could travel from one end of The Line to the other in 20 minutes.
 As of 2023, short tunnels had been dug for the start of the railway, while a train was in a prototype stage of development.

+In August 2023, Webuild and Shibh Al Jazira Contracting Company (SAJCO) signed a 1.4 billion contract to construct 57 kilometres of a high-speed rail line in Neom.
+Referred to as the “Connector,” the rail will link Oxagon with The Line.

 Modules 40–50

 By March 2023, more than 4,500 piles had been driven in module 43, reaching a peak of 60 piles per day.
 Piling work then shifted towards modules 45, 46 and 47, located at The Hidden Marina.
 Excavation of about 1 e6m3 of earth was taking place each week at the marina.

 The Hidden Marina

-The design includes a marina, twice the size of existing marinas, on the northern side of the buildings, away from the sea.
-The plan calls for a tunnel and canal to be made through The Line, large enough for large cruise ships to pass through.
-Construction started in April 2022, aiming to open to visitors and residents by 2030.
-As of February 2024, over 90 million cubic metres of material had been moved.
+The design includes a marina, approximately twice the size of existing marinas, on the northern side of the development, away from the sea.
+Plans call for a tunnel and canal to be constructed through The Line, large enough to accommodate cruise ships to pass through.
+Construction started in April 2022, with an intended opening to visitors and residents by 2030.
+By February 2024, over 90 million cubic metres of material had been excavated and moved.

+In February 2025, it was announced that construction of the first segment of The Line, the Hidden Marina district, had begun.
+The development is planned to cover approximately 21 million square metres and involve over 140,000 workers, with around 40% identified as Saudi nationals.
+It is projected to accommodate more than 200,000 people through a mix of housing, hotel rooms, retail and commercial spaces, as well as supporting community infrastructure, including fire stations and schools.

+In May 2025, it was reported that construction progress had reached record levels, including what were described as the world’s largest dewatering and piling operations, as part of one of the largest construction sites globally.